TNO/knowledge-engine-SPARQL-endpoint/README.md

 ## Tests

 The folder called `tests` contains a setup of a knowledge network that can be used for testing the endpoint.
-Mature Python unit test files need to be added as well.
-The current `.py` is an immature first version for this.
+A basic Python unit test file is added as well.
+The current `.py` is an first version with basic tests that can be further extended in the future.